by Chris Wayan, 2006

 The point to grasp here is that the Dahias' chaotic pattern isn't my geological naïveté; that chaos is real, expressing violent Lyrological forces sedate little Earth doesn't face.

 But for coronas to breach the surface is rare even on Lyr.
 The Lyrans, like Terrans, mostly know linear island chains and arcs, following rift and fractures and trenches.
 They won't expect the chaos of the Dahias either.

 Tokonnen's 320 km (200 mi) long, but it's quite treeless, just rocks and grassy hills, except for the central mountains, 1200 m high (4000'), where a couple of endemic tree-species can occasionally be found hiding from the incessant winds in deep ravines.
-100 km east is similar Raffak, 220 km (140 mi) long, just as rugged and entirely treeless, since its rain-snagging hills are lower.
+100 km east is a similar island we'll call Raffak ("Lesser" in Trade--only 220 km /140 miles long), just as rugged and entirely treeless, since its rain-snagging hills are lower.
 Raffak is just endless dry grass and dull-eyed marmots flapping their useless little vestigial wings.